-Dot card
+• Dot card

 The dot card provided should be held at the tip of the nose pointed downwards slightly.
 Firstly, fixate on the furthest away dot getting this clear and single, then once this is achieved jump to fixate on the next closest dot and so on towards the nose.

-Once clear, single vision can not be achieved, move back to fixate on the previous dot and maintain this fixation.
+Once clear, single vision cannot be achieved make an effort to join the two dots.
+If this can't be achieved move back to fixate on the previous dot and maintain this fixation.
 Once comfortable try to fixate closer again.

 The eyes do play tricks a little with this test.
-Any dots behind or in front of the dot you are looking at will go double, this is a normal sort of double vision.
+Any dots behind or in front of the dot you are looking at will go double, however, this is normal double vision.
+The dot you wish to look at should remain single.

-Stereograms
+• Stereograms